This is the story of how I ended up in the hospital the week before Christmas of 2020.

 Here’s the thing: I’ve always been very careful about getting enough protein… I’d thought.
 But I’d never counted carbs, never worried about them at all one way or the other.
 It just never occurred to me.

 (Here’s another thing: I am VERY lucky to be alive, and VERY lucky to have not sustained any lasting damage to my brain.
-Had my partner not found me when he did – even just another hour – the outcome could have been very, very different.)
+Had my partner not found me when he did – even just another hour – the outcome could have been very, very different, including severe permanent brain damage (I was in a stroke-like state when they found me) or possibly even death.)

 The day before I was discharged, after being told what they believed had caused this, I asked to meet with a nutritionist (why they didn’t suggest it, given their diagnosis, is beyond me).
 The nutritionist told me that, at least for a while, as an easy rule of thumb, I should aim to get as many grams of carbs as I did grams of protein.
 She said to aim for 60 of each, so 20 grams of each per meal.